 - Payment will be to a single organisation for the total amount of the grant

 - Payment will be in arrears on submission of the final report which demonstrates the activities have been successfully completed – unless there is a strong reason for access to funds in the early stages of the work.

 - Final report needs to be delivered within one month of planned project completion.

 - The final report should take the form of a 2 page A4 summary of activities including a summary of the substantive outputs achieved, supported by audio/visual material (photographs/film of the activities).

 - Expected costs include travel, accommodation, catering, documentation support (e.g. photography, transcription, note taking), accessibility assistance (e.g. carers, BSL translation)

 - There will be no indirect or estates costs payable and the fund will not cover academic staff time

-- Honoraria for community partners with limited economic resources will be allowable if justification is provided.
+- Reasonable honoraria for community partners with limited economic resources will be allowable if justification is provided.

-- Activities should begin within 2 months of agreement, and complete within 9 months
+- Activities should begin within 2 months of agreement letter, and complete within 9 months

 - The title of the project and the proposal for the activities will be uploaded to the CC fellows website as a matter of course unless there are explicit reasons to prevent this.